ChrisserDev/Dashboard-Wireframe/README.md

 The setInterval function is used to repeatedly execute the getCurrentTime function, ensuring that the displayed time is updated every second.

-### Context API (React):

-The use of the useContext hook and the creation of a CartContext suggest the use of React's Context API for managing global state related to the shopping cart.
-This allows components to access and update the cart state without prop drilling.

-### React Hooks (useState, useEffect):

-React hooks such as useState and useEffect are used to manage state and handle side effects, respectively.
-State is used for managing cart data, weather information, and other dynamic content.
-Conditional Rendering:

 ### Error Handling:
 The code includes error handling for API requests.
 If there is an error while fetching data from external APIs, the website provides a default background image and author information, ensuring a more robust user experience.